Home Blog GDPR Email Marketing: Consent for Direct Marketing Tips

 Technical security measures

 Encryption protects data both in transit and at rest.
 Email service providers should encrypt communications between servers and implement database encryption for stored contact information.
+Email encryption is a key measure for protecting personal data in email marketing, ensuring secure email communication and maintaining data privacy.
 End-to-end encryption offers the strongest protection but may limit marketing automation capabilities.

 Access controls limit who can view and modify marketing lists.
 Role-based permissions ensure employees only access data necessary for their job functions.
-Multi-factor authentication adds additional security layers for administrative accounts.
+Two-factor authentication is essential for securing administrative access, adding an extra layer of protection to sensitive data.

 Data backup and recovery procedures must balance business continuity needs with privacy protection.
 Encrypted backups stored in secure locations help organizations recover from technical failures while maintaining data protection standards.

 Monitoring and logging help detect unauthorized access attempts or unusual activity patterns.
-Security information and event management (SIEM) systems can identify potential breaches requiring notification under GDPR's incident reporting requirements.
+Strong data security practices, including monitoring and logging, help prevent a data breach.
+Security information and event management (SIEM) systems can identify potential breaches requiring notification under GDPR’s incident reporting requirements.

 Email marketing platforms should undergo regular security evaluations to verify they meet organizational and regulatory requirements.